SPRING 2021 LOGGING NEAR COLEMAN STATE PARK – USE CAUTION

 PARKING NEAR PIKE POND

-The parking area and the access to it on the Montgomery property off the Bell Hill Road in Stark will new signage created by Ray Chaput of Twin Mountain.
+The parking area and the access to it on the Montgomery property off the Bell Hill Road in Stark has new signage to help hikers find and access the trail.
 This parking lot allows section hikers to park out of sight from the highways and secondary roads, thanks to the generosity of the landowner.
-There is a sign kiosk at the lot.
 The Pike Pond Trail, an access path from the lot to the Bald Mountain Notch Trail takes off westward.
 It is blazed in blue paint.

 The parking area can be reached by turning off Route 110 several miles west of Stark village onto the Bell Hill Road.
 Cross the bridge over the Upper Ammonoosuc River, cross the railroad tracks and continue through an intersection straight ahead.
 Climb the hill.
 Near the very top of the hill the drive, Pike Pond Road, is on the left.
 Turn left and then watch for a second left not far from a building (ahead and to the right).
 Turn left and travel a minute to the parking lot.

 There are some spots along the route where you should expect some wet footing in wet weather or moist summers, other than at stream crossings.

 One or two puncheons on the Col. Whipple Trail can submerge slightly if water is high.
 The old dogleg pathway from the South Pond Road down to the Route 110 crossing can be quite soggy on the east end.

 Behind Bald Mt., on the Bald Mt.
 Notch Trail, two spots can backup with water.
 You have to skirt around these small impediments if there has been a lot of rain or snowmelt.

 The beaver activity on the north end of the East Side Trail has dropped off and so has the water level.
 The trail is drier now than it has been in some time, but still can be wet if a lot of drainage is underway off the ridges.